 Motivation is a key requisite for success- the client needs to be willing to be open to change and to put in the time (this is actually minimal) needed to relearn new, relaxed and natural habits of good vision.

 The Method is easy and straightforward.
 Please refer to my client testimonials page if you would like further confirmation and also to the answer to “How long will it take?” on this page below.
 The client testimonials are all genuine quotes from past and current clients.

 There are many testimonials out there on the Bates websites, as well as recent client quotes from my own teaching, to allay your concerns.

 Yes, clients do have to put in regular practise time (as with everything in life that’s worthwhile), however there’s potentially a lot to gain by trying the method out- even just one lesson would be helpful and will give you an idea as to how it works and whether you are prepared to put in the (minimal- and enjoyable) effort required.

-The type of knowledge Bates Method provides doesn’t usually cause “rapid” improvement, it’s usually more a case of weeks and months, even years.
+The Bates Method may cause sudden and rapid improvement, but more often, it’s a case of weeks and months, even years.
 But some improvement is usually immediately noticeable, which is very motivating, and it continues throughout the process.
 This slowness is probably why it hasn’t yet caught on into the mainstream (though we hope it will soon!:)) In our goal-oriented, stress-filled western culture, people want quick fixes, which require no or minimal effort on their part, or else they can’t be bothered.
 Fortunately not everyone thinks this way, and they are the ones who try it out and reap the benefits!